ReqFlowHQ/ReqFlow/README.md

 Authentication is handled via OAuth 2.0 and JWT.
 Guest users are rate-limited using IP + User-Agent fingerprinting.
 MongoDB is used for persistence.

+### Upcoming Feature: Engineer Mode
+A dedicated workspace designed for power users.
+Engineer Mode introduces an animated “wave” interaction that transforms the UI theme as it flows across the screen.
+Along with the visual unlock, this mode will enable advanced capabilities such as:

+- AI-assisted request generation
+- Intelligent workflow chaining
+- Automated testing sequences
+- Smart suggestions for headers, params, and auth flows

+This feature is currently in development and will be introduced in an upcoming release.

 ---